Out of State Moving Checklist: 10 Tips You Need To Know

 - Make sure you have somewhere to go

 Whether you’re buying or renting a place, you’ll need somewhere to stay once your move is complete.
 A local real estate agent is a great resource as they’ll know the housing market in the area better than anyone else.
-The faster you can find a place to live, the more time you can spend on preparing for your big move.
+If you’re opting for a rental property, the landlord or management company would be your point of contact.
+The faster you can find a place to live, the more time you can spend preparing for your big move.

 When it comes to moving out of state, it’s especially important to take a hard look at your belongings.
 What can you reasonably take with you?
 What can you put up for sale online or at a garage sale?
 Will you need to rent a storage unit for a brief period while you’re transitioning?
 Planning ahead and having a strategy will allow you to focus your efforts accordingly and can potentially cut down on your moving costs.

 Moving is a stressful event, and even more so when you add kids and pets into the mix.
 For your furry friends, be sure your vet knows about your upcoming move so you can take your pet’s medical records and any prescriptions with you.
 They may even have a recommendation for a vet in your new location—all you have to do is ask.

 When it comes to preparing your kids for a move, planning ahead and communicating is key.
 Let them ask questions about why they’re moving, give them space to process their emotions about the upcoming transition, and pack their treasured items with care.

 - Hire a reputable moving company

 Once you’ve settled on what belongings are moving with you to a new state, you’ll need to secure reputable movers who will handle your stuff with care as you make the long journey.
 Ask family, friends and neighbors for feedback on the companies they’ve used - both good and bad experiences!